fsujoseph/sportsipy/docs/overview.md

 The Boxscore module can be used to grab information from a specific game.

-Available attributes are - arena, attendance, date, duration, and game stats relative to the sport.
+Available attributes are - arena, attendance, date, duration, game stats relative to the sport, Player class

-You can also access the Player module from within the Boxscore module to get the player specific stats for that game.

 Supported sports - MLB/NBA/NFL/NHL/NCAAF/NCAAB